 - A. While this is not an exhaustive list, grant funds shall not be used for the following purposes: - 1.
 Petty cash. - 2.
 Loans, mortgage payments, or property taxes. - 3.
-Entertainment costs, including food for staff or board meetings, social activities, alcoholic beverages, or flowers.

-- 4. Debt payments, fines, or penalties. - 5.
-Any costs associated with lobbying or activities designed to influence legislators or public officials to support or vote against specific legislation. - 6.
-Construction of new property or additions, remodeling, or other capital improvements. - 7.
-Costs of tickets, prizes, dinners, or other fundraising expenses. - 8.
-Parking fees or fines. - 9.
+Pre-payment for goods and services such as vehicle insurance. - 4.
+Entertainment costs, including food for staff or board meetings, social activities, alcoholic beverages, or flowers. - 5.
+Debt payments, fines, or penalties. - 6.
+Any costs associated with lobbying or activities designed to influence legislators or public officials to support or vote against specific legislation. - 7.
+Construction of new property or additions, remodeling, or other capital improvements. - 8.
+Costs of tickets, prizes, dinners, or other fundraising expenses. - 9.
+Parking fees or fines. - 10.
 Costs of consultants (unless assigned Grants Administrator gives prior approval). - B. Grant funds shall not be used to supplant any other federal, state, or local funds. - C. Any costs not shown in allowable costs or itemized in this section may be considered unallowable.
 Please verify with your assigned Grants Administrator and Region Director.